- Find a Trail

 Past the trail connection, the Ohio River Greenway ends in Midway Park, which features a walking path and open space.
 A short distance north of the park, the trail meets an abandoned CSX railroad corridor, awaiting its transformation into another vital link in Clarksville’s trail network.

-Parking for the Ohio River Greenway can be found in the north at Midway Park off Browns Station Way/Old Indiana 62.
+Parking for the Ohio River Greenway can be found at Midway Park off Browns Station Way/Old Indiana 62.
 In the south, park at the Falls of the Ohio Interpretive Center off W. Riverside Drive or at the lot along the Ohio River less than 0.5 mile to the southeast.

 TrailLink is a free service provided by Rails-to-Trails conservancy